Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/dynamic/_index.en.md

 }
 ```

-For your implementation to be picked up you need to add the following line in your `Program.cs`:
+For your implementation to work up you need to add the following line in your `Program.cs`:

 ```C#
 services.AddTransient<IAppOptionsProvider, CountryAppOptionsProvider>();
 ```

 The result of this implementation will be available at the endpoint `{org}/{app}/api/options/countries`.
-The identifier can be used in components, so to use the code list in a Dropdown component you can set `optionsId` as in the following example:
+The identifier can be used in components, so to use the code list in a `Dropdown` component you can set `optionsId` as in the following example:

 ```json {hl_lines=[10]}
 {